Jan-Dro/GoogleAuth/README.md

 ## Step 2: Load Google Platform Library

+Start by locating the index.html file in the root of your React project.

+Open the index.html file.

-Add the following script tag to your `index.html` file to load the Google Platform Library:
+To load the Google Platform Library, add the following script tag to your index.html file:

 ```html
 <script src="https://accounts.google.com/gsi/client" async defer></script>